Table of Contents

-Faculty consist of renowned experts with years of experience within the organizational and consulting fields and doctoral degrees earned at USC, Columbia University, Fielding Graduate Institute, UCLA, Northcentral University, and Alliant International University.
-Faculty members include past and current local, national, and international professional association leaders, organizational psychologists, journal editors, and consultants.
+As an aspiring industrial organizational psychologist, you'll continue to learn from a faculty consisting of renowned experts with years of experience within the organizational and consulting fields and doctoral degrees earned at USC, Columbia University, Fielding Graduate Institute, UCLA, Northcentral University, and Alliant International University.
+The psychology department is comprised of past and current local, national, and international professional association leaders, organizational psychologists, journal editors, and consultants.
 Faculty areas of expertise include the following:

 - Management consulting